lrusso/Spider/README.md

 }
 ```

-* Click in your project name (first item at the left panel) and go to Signing & Capabilities.
+* Click in your project name (first item at the left panel) and go to "Signing & Capabilities".

 * Check "Incoming Connections (Server)" and "Outgoing Connections (Client)".